-Panasonic G7 versus Panasonic GH4
+Panasonic G7 vs GH4

-The Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-GH4 are two digital cameras that were announced, respectively, in May 2015 and February 2014.
+The Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in May 2015 and February 2014.
 Both the G7 and the GH4 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G7 has a resolution of 15.8 megapixel, whereas the GH4 provides 15.9 MP.
+The G7 has a resolution of 15.8 megapixels, whereas the GH4 provides 15.9 MP.

-Body comparison: Panasonic G7 vs Panasonic GH4
+Body comparison: Panasonic G7 vs GH4

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably larger (15 percent) than the Panasonic G7.
 Moreover, the GH4 is substantially heavier (37 percent) than the G7.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the G7 does not feature any corresponding weather-sealing.